 Believe it or not, there are numerous forms of meditation; so if one form doesn’t work for you, there are still plenty to choose from.
-One of the more well known forms is yoga meditation.
+One of the more well-known forms is yoga meditation.
 The controlled breathing exercises and postures focus the mind on the practice and calm the mind, all the while promoting flexibility.
 Yoga is also a type of movement meditation, which is where you draw mindfulness from movement.
 Tai chi and martial arts also fall under this category.
 Spiritual meditation is often a huge part of Eastern spiritual traditions, such as Buddhism, Hinduism, and Taoism.
-For religious meditations, this often involves prayers to a divine power.
-For non-theistic traditions, self-awareness and self-actualization are the focal point of the meditation.
+For religious meditations, this often involves prayers to divine power.
+For non-theistic traditions, self-awareness and self-actualization are the focal points of the meditation.

 Another form is zen meditation.
 It can be part of Buddhist practice, where meditators must be mindful of their thoughts without judgment.
 At the same time, focus on their breathing and maintain a

 comfortable position.
 According to Medical News Today, zen meditation requires more discipline and practice, and practitioners often prefer to study under a teacher, considering all the steps and postures that must be followed.
 With that in mind, this may not be the best meditation form for truckers.
 To see what other meditation forms could potentially work for you, check out this blog post on MindWorks.

 As straightforward as deep breaths in and out may seem, meditation is not as simple as you would think.
 But by starting off small and practicing every day, you’ll get the hang of it, and eventually, you’ll open your mind and body to new techniques.